- Your Business

 Chinese users are very actives on social media platforms.
 They are used to comment, share their purchase, give purchasing advices.
 The two most used social media platforms in China are Wechat and Weibo.

 WeChat has more than 700 million active users every day.
 The social media platform is amazing with a lot of convenient features useful for brands and users.
+Wechat is a new player in the E-Commerce in China World.

-For brands,it’s really easy to communicate with your target and develop a strong communicty of followers.Having an account on WeChat enables you to promote your brand via mobile or tablet.
+For brands,it’s really easy to communicate with your target and develop a strong community of followers.Having an account on WeChat enables you to promote your brand via mobile or tablet.
 And you also can sell your products on WeChat store.

 Weibo is the second-most mass-used social networking site in China, with around 82% penetration rate across the country and more than 50 million active users per day in 2016.
 The microblogging platform encourage people to post comments and contents on all subjects “without” suffering of the censorship.